hyling/kean.github.io/_posts/2018-06-15-optionals-just-an-enum-or-maybe-not.markdown

 But I really like Swift's type system and especially how it handles value types.
 I can't imagine modern programming without option types now.
 So even taking all these challenges into account, I'm leaning towards _yes_.

 Will Swift lean even more towards functional programming in the future?
 Is it going to overcome these challenges and make optionals even more ergonomic?
 I can't wait to see.

-> Or maybe simple [type annotations](https://flow.org/en/) were good enough all along?